 From COVID-19 policies to social unrest to election campaigns, Americans remain sharply divided on a number of issues.

 Unfortunately, our polarized political climate often becomes a source of conflict in the workplace.
 A casual conversation about current events can quickly deteriorate into a heated argument.
-This can lead to a negative work environment that hurts morale, productivity, and customer service.
+Political speech at work can lead to a negative work environment that hurts morale, productivity, and customer service.

 What steps can employers take to prevent political arguments from harming the business?
-To what extent are managers allowed to regulate employee political activity, both at work and on social media?
+To what extent are managers allowed to regulate employee political activity, in the workplace and on social media?
 In this article, we review the legal considerations when developing policies on these matters.

 Freedom of Speech in the Workplace